MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 have only flat IDs will simply emit this ID as a string.
 It is recommended that punctuation in the ASCII range 0x21-0x2A be reserved for use by this standard in the future.

-## Base64 encoding of binary blobs

-[Base64](https://en.wikipedia.org/wiki/Base64) is a standard way of encoding binary blob as a sequence of printable ASCII characters.
-The characters used are confided to the alpha-numeric and two punctuation characters (+ and /).
-Because there are 64 legal possible characters each one represents 6 bits of binary data.

 ## Expected Output Format for Two Level IDs

 Systems that support two levels of hierarchy are expected to emit the two IDs (the top-level ID